Id-Analyst/Loan-Prosper-Analysis/README.md

 The main data set contain 113937 row and 81 columns.
 All the columns ain't essential for this analysis, for that reason I worked with 113937 row and 15 column.
 The details of the columns are below:

-<p> ✔ ListingNumber: The number that uniquely identifies the listing to the public as displayed on the website. </p>
+* **ListingNumber**: The number that uniquely identifies the listing to the public as displayed on the website.
-<p> ✔ Term: The length of the loan expressed in months. </p>
+* **Term**: The length of the loan expressed in months.
-<p> ✔ LoanStatus: The current status of the loan: <b> Cancelled, Chargedoff, Completed, Current, Defaulted,</b> </p>
-<p> ✔ FinalPaymentInProgress, PastDue.
-The PastDue status will be accompanied by a delinquency bucket.</p>
+LoanStatus: The current status of the loan: <b> Cancelled, Chargedoff, Completed, Current, Defaulted FinalPaymentInProgress, PastDue.
+The PastDue status will be accompanied by a delinquency bucket.
-<p> ✔ BorrowerAPR: The Borrower's Annual Percentage Rate (APR) for the loan. </p>
+BorrowerAPR: The Borrower's Annual Percentage Rate (APR) for the loan.
-<p> ✔ BorrowerRate: The Borrower's interest rate for this loan. </p>
+BorrowerRate: The Borrower's interest rate for this loan.
-<p> ✔ ProsperRating: The Prosper Rating assigned at the time the listing was created between AA - HR.
-Applicable for loans originated after July 2009. </p>
+ProsperRating: The Prosper Rating assigned at the time the listing was created between AA - HR.
+Applicable for loans originated after July 2009.
-<p> ✔ ProsperScore: A custom risk score built using historical Prosper data.
+ProsperScore: A custom risk score built using historical Prosper data.
 The score ranges from 1-10, with 10 being the best, or lowest risk score.
-Applicable for loans originated after July 2009. </p>
+Applicable for loans originated after July 2009.
-<p> ✔ BorrowerState: The two letter abbreviation of the state of the address of the borrower at the time the Listing was created. </p>
+BorrowerState: The two letter abbreviation of the state of the address of the borrower at the time the Listing was created.
-<p> ✔ Occupation: The Occupation selected by the Borrower at the time they created the listing. </p>
+Occupation: The Occupation selected by the Borrower at the time they created the listing.
-<p> ✔ EmploymentStatus:The employment status of the borrower at the time they posted the listing. </p>
+EmploymentStatus:The employment status of the borrower at the time they posted the listing.
-<p> ✔ IsBorrowerHomeOwner: A Borrower will be classified as a home-owner if they have a mortgage on their credit profile or provide documentation confirming they are a home-owner. </p>
+IsBorrowerHomeOwner: A Borrower will be classified as a home-owner if they have a mortgage on their credit profile or provide documentation confirming they are a home-owner.
-<p> ✔ IncomeRange: The income range of the borrower at the time the listing was created. </p>
+IncomeRange: The income range of the borrower at the time the listing was created.
-<p> ✔ LoanOriginalAmount: The origination amount of the loan. </p>
+LoanOriginalAmount: The origination amount of the loan.
-<p> ✔ LoanOriginationDate: The date the loan was originated. </p>
+LoanOriginationDate: The date the loan was originated.
-<p> ✔ Listing_Category: The category of the listing that the borrower selected when posting their listing </p>
+Listing_Category: The category of the listing that the borrower selected when posting their listing

 ## Summary of Findings